Our guidance explains how to dismantle an asbestos garage with the minimum of risk to yourself and your family.

 - not in an enclosed vehicle, unless there is a separate cab and cargo bay

-If you do not have access to this type of transport and you can use a skip company instead.
-You'll need to ensure the company is willing to take the asbestos waste.
+If you do not have access to this type of transport and you can use a skip company instead, you'll need to ensure the company is willing to take the asbestos waste.
 The skip company will also need to provide you with a valid consignment note and be a registered carrier of waste.
-Further information on these subjects is available from the Environment Agency.
+Further information is available on the Environment Agency website.